An upper second class honours degree, in an appropriate subject, and relevant work experience.

 Increasingly, health and well-being in the workplace are being globally recognised as key drivers of socio-economic development.
 Employee health and well-being is important to organisations in terms of increased commitment and job satisfaction, staff retention, reduced absenteeism and improved productivity and performance.

-Combining innovative distance learning and an annual Academy held at the University, this part-time, flexible Doctorate runs over 4-5 years (minimum 4 years).
-The programme begins with a five-day Induction Academy at the University.
-Each of the subsequent academic years start with an optional three-day Academy while the rest of the course is delivered via e-learning.
+Combining innovative distance learning and an annual academy held at the University, this part-time, flexible doctorate runs over four to five years (minimum four years).
+The programme begins with a five-day induction academy at the University.
+Each of the subsequent academic years start with an optional three-day academy while the rest of the course is delivered via e-learning.

 Throughout your studies, we will support you as you enhance your leadership skills and effectiveness, and develop advanced skills in research design, practice and dissemination.
 You’ll foster critical approaches to the review of evidence and improve your written and oral presentation skills.